miladtajvidi/ML-in-Sports-KeisukeFujii/README.md

 This book is an essential read for postgraduates, researchers, and technologists, who are interested in sports analysts.
 The book consists of five parts: Part I, which comprises a single chapter exploring the fundamentals and scope of learning-based sports analytics; Parts II, III, IV, and V review the various aspects of this field, including data acquisition with computer vision, predictive analysis and play evaluation with machine learning, potential play evaluation with learning-based agent modeling, and future perspectives and ecosystems on the field.
 This structure provides a comprehensive overview that will engage and inform researchers and practitioners interested in the intersection of analytical research and cutting-edge technology in sports.

 # Keywords
-Open Access
+Open Access,
-Artificial intelligence
+Artificial intelligence,
-Machine learning
+Machine learning,
-Deep learning
+Deep learning,
-Real-world data
+Real-world data,
-Prediction
+Prediction,
-Reinforcement learning
+Reinforcement learning,
-Cyber-physical systems
+Cyber-physical systems,
-Modeling
+Modeling,
-Sports
+Sports,
-Football
+Football,
-Soccer
+Soccer,
 Basketball

 # Table of contents (5 chapters)